Insulin aspart vialsPronunciation

 Brand Name: NovoLog

 Treating diabetes mellitus.
-Insulin aspart vials is usually used with a longer-acting insulin or insulin pump therapy.
+Insulin aspart vials are usually used with a longer-acting insulin or insulin pump therapy.

 Do NOT use insulin aspart vials if: